 When you leave the church, take a walk around its nearby streets until you get to this main staircase (middle picture).

-This way you will arrive to the beautiful Rudnay square.
-We love how the park area around the church is connected with the street where you can find many restaurants and cafes.
+This way you will arrive to the beautiful Rudnay Square.
+We love how the park area around the church connects with the street where you can find many restaurants and cafes.
 It is a truly enjoyable spot to sit down and have a drink or a good glass of wine.

 At this place you are just a few steps from the UFO bridge and a romantic walkway to the Castle 🙂